-Court of Appeals' decisions are the final ruling in about 95 percent of the 2,000 to 2,400 appeals filed every year.
+Court of Appeals' decisions are the final ruling in about 95 percent of the approximately 2,000 appeals filed every year.
 Typically, about five percent of the court's decisions are accepted by the Minnesota Supreme Court for further review.

-The Court of Appeals issues a published or an unpublished or an order opinion on each case it considers.
+The Court of Appeals issues a published, an unpublished, or an order opinion for each case it considers.
 In addition, each judge participates in about 300 cases each year.
 The judges also share responsibility for hundreds of special term opinions and orders on motions and petitions filed with the court.

 The court reviews appeals in a timely manner.
 By law, the court must issue a decision within 90 days after oral arguments.
 If no oral argument is held a decision is due within 90 days of the case's scheduled conference date.
 This deadline is the shortest imposed on any appellate court in the nation.
-The court expedites decisions on child custody cases, mental health commitments and other matters in which the parties request accelerated response.
+The court expedites decisions on child custody cases, mental health commitments, and other matters in which the parties request accelerated response.